Updated November 2020

 The purpose of group boards is collaboration.
 I want to be a part of group boards that have a great title and that are consistent with my branding.
 I also always look at my board insights and engagement in Tailwind to see if the board is performing well.

 If you’re part of a group board that isn’t targeting your audience, leave the board and focus more on your personal boards.
-Your personal Pinterest boards should never be an afterthought.
-Group boards will no longer bring more exposure to your content.

 Your personal Pinterest boards should never be an afterthought.
 Group boards will no longer bring more exposure to your content.

-Step 4 – Create Board Order
+Step 4 – Be Strategic About Board Order

 With Pinterest, the objective is not to get lots of followers, but lots of engaged followers.
 As Pinterest said, “We distribute your content to your followers first to figure out what is resonating.
 From there, we distribute your best-performing pins to other people who are looking for ideas like yours.”